donkeyrat/Holiday/README.md

  - Fixed a problem with the Thunderstore page.

+### 2.0.6

+ - Fixed nothing appearing in the Unit Creator.

 ## Credits

 This mod is made by Team Grad, a mod team that aims to improve the game by adding new units, features, and more!